Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 A concious creature makes a new saving throw at the end of each of its turns, suppressing the effect until the end of its next turn on a success (at which point, it can make another save).

-The effect lasts for 1 minute, or until your concentration is broken (as if concentrating on a spell).
+The effect lasts for 1 minute, until your concentration is broken (as if concentrating on a spell), or until the target creature has made 3 successful saves to suppress the effect.

 You can use this feature once at 6th level, and twice at 14th level.
 In addition, you can target huge creatures starting at level 14.
 You regain all expended uses when you finish a short or long rest.